 Stand Down support is also dependent on the continuation of the Prop 63 funding and is an already implemented process.
 We have had this process implemented for the last three years and it is working well.
 This office has supported this stand down with approximately 130 work hours plus materials.
 We participate on the planning committee and do the scheduling, advertisement, registration and verification of the veterans who attend.
 We handle all registrations.
-We coordinate with the courts to get the court records of the veterans to the stand down when the veteran requests vet court help.
-Without this funding we would have to pull back from Stand Down support.
+Our VSR, Pat Sheehan is a full time North Bay Stand Down Board Member.
+We coordinate with the courts to get the court records of the veterans to the stand down when the veteran requests